franciccone/ecommerce-react/README.md

 - React Bootstrap to give format to the application.
 - SASS to add styles and overwrite some React Bootstrap styles.
+- Sweetalerts2 for announce the successful or failed booking.
 - React Router Dom for navigation.
 - React Icons to add icons.